hiteshgulati/deloitte_capstone_group/README.md

 # deloitte_training
-Repository to store files from Deloitte training Currently we are practicing git commands
+Repository to store files from Deloitte training
+As of now we are practicing git commands